Taking a Train to Tibet vs. Taking a Flight to Tibet

 Guangzhou, in southern China is the longest of all the train routes, taking around 55 hours to cover the 4,980 kilometers to Lhasa.
 The train takes in a large loop first going north to Zhengzhou, then heading east as far as Golmud, on the Qinghai-Tibet Railway, before turning south to get to Lhasa.
 Conversely, a flight from Guangzhou to Lhasa can be as short as 7 hours, since the flight path can be almost straight.
 If time is of the essence, then flying is better, although there are also other things to consider, such as layovers, whether you can get a ticket for the shorter flights, or whether you will have to take a longer flight, which can take more than 24 hours, with long layovers in other cities.
 Meanwhile, the train will be constantly moving, and although it is a long trip, it is comfortable and gives you the chance to see more of the Chinese countryside along the route.

-While the train may take 32 hours to travel the 2,864 kilometers to Lhasa, majority of flights from Xi’an are connecting flights, instead of direct flights, which means that there is a layover at a connecting airport, some with as much as a 20-hour waiting time for the next flight.
-Definitely more convenient to taking the train.
+While the train may take 32 hours to travel the 2,864 kilometers to Lhasa, the majority of flights from Xi’ an are connecting flights, instead of direct flights, which means that there is a layover at a connecting airport, some with as much as a 20-hour waiting time for the next flight.
+Definitely more convenient to take the train.

 Chongqing airport does have some non-stop flights to Lhasa, which average around three hours of flying time, plus the time it takes to traverse the airports at either end.
 The train, however, takes almost 44 hours to cover the 3,641 kilometers to Lhasa, meaning that comfort is the only convenience benefit of taking the train.